Morgan-Decker/Classroom-Assistant/README.md

 ## Basic infomation
 ### Basic program run through:
-1. Motion sensors detect movement (i.e someone entering the class)
+1. Motion sensors detect movement into the classroom
+  - 2 are used to check if someone is leaving or entering
+  - Make sure to seperate the sensors with a material that absorbs infrared to avoid interference
 2. login GUI launched
+  - If the 'exit' option is chosen, stop the program
 3. QR code scanner scans student/teacher/admin QR code
+  - This process worked while using a 720p USB webcam.
+This section may not work for webcam quality lower than this
 4. They are logged into the program to do their nessasary tasks

 ## Use of program